Russification of Ukraine: 2000s

 Compared to other states formerly part of the Soviet Union, Ukraine and its language were the most heavily affected by Russification policies.
 Outside of Russia, Ukraine has the largest group of Russian speakers who are not ethnically Russian.
-Russian speakers were more prevalent in the southern and eastern half of the country, while Ukrainian wass more commonly used in central Ukraine, excluding bigger cities, like Kyiv or Poltava.
+Russian speakers were more prevalent in the southern and eastern half of the country, while Ukrainian was more commonly used in central Ukraine, excluding bigger cities, like Kyiv or Poltava.
 In the western parts of the country, Russian speakers and/or ethnic Russians were almost non-existent.
 As of 2009, there were about 5.5 million Ukrainians whose first language was Russian.
 Some of those "russified Ukrainians" spoke Russian, while others used a Ukrainian–Russian pidgin language commonly known as "surzhyk".
 Some view the latter as a great issue, as the mixing of languages can lead to communication issues due to the lack of common rules.
 Furthermore, such distorted language is alleged to "dull a person, [making] his thinking primitive".
 Numeral estimates of "russified Ukrainians" vary, but according to some studies, during late 2000s they comprised a third to a half of Ukraine's total population.

 Generally, Ukrainian dominates in rural areas; even in eastern Ukraine, Ukrainian is common in villages, where it's considered to be the only "clean" Ukrainian, lacking influence from other languages.
-However, the only part of Ukraine where Ukrainian completely dominates and Russian is rare to hear, is western Ukraine, especially Galicia, which was historically ruled by Russia for a much shorter time than the rest of the country: Volhynia) became a part of the Russian Empire for the first time around the 1800s, while Galicia, Bukovina and Zakarpattia fully became a part of the Soviet Union for the first time only in 1945, after WW2.
+However, the only part of Ukraine where Ukrainian completely dominates and Russian is rare to hear, is western Ukraine, especially Galicia, which was historically ruled by Russia for a much shorter time than the rest of the country: Volhynia became a part of the Russian Empire for the first time around the 1800s, while Galicia, Bukovina and Zakarpattia fully became a part of the Soviet Union for the first time only in 1945, after WW2.

 2010s and early 2020s

 In post-Soviet Ukraine, Ukrainian remains the only official language in the country; however, in 2012, President Viktor Yanukovych introduced a bill recognizing "regional languages", according to which, in particular, Russian could be used officially in the predominantly Russian-speaking areas of Ukraine, in schools, courts, and government institutions.
 While the bill was supported by Ukrainians in the eastern and southern regions, the legislation triggered protests in Kyiv, where representatives from opposition parties argued that it would further divide the Ukrainian-speaking and Russian-speaking parts of the country and make Russian a de facto official language there.
 On 28 February 2018, the Constitutional Court of Ukraine ruled this legislation unconstitutional.

 Television and other media have tried to cater to speakers of both languages.
+In 2019 a new standard of Ukrainian orthography was approved, restoring part of the norms from the orthography of 1928 but also preserving some rules introduced as part of the Soviet Union's Russification policies.